 They’re actually quite interesting!

-Over 1.4 million people live in Ulaan Baatar (the population of Mongolia is only 3.2 million).
+According to the 2020 Census, Ulaanbaatar makes up 46 percent of the total population of Mongolia.
+Approximately, 1.4 million people live in Ulaanbaatar (the population of Mongolia is only 3.2 million).
 In fact, this number for the resident population of UB is fairly sure an underestimate.
 The population, as with most capital cities and major conurbations, is organic.

-The population density of UB in 2000 was 162 persons per square kilometres; it has since increased to 246 persons in 2010 (from the latest Census in 2010).
-Compare that to the average population density of Mongolia outside of Ulaaanbaatar – 1.7 per square kilometre.
+The population density of UB in 2000 was 162 persons per square kilometres; it increased to 246 persons in 2010 (2010 Census) and is now approximately 312 persons per square kilometres (2020 Census).
+Compare that to the average population density of Mongolia outside of Ulaanbaatar – 2.0 per square kilometre (2020 Census).

 A modern city with a nomadic heart